saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

             'interface' in line ]
 ```

-Similar is the case with an IOS-XR configuration that is outputted using 'show running-config formal'.
+Similar is the case with an IOS-XR configuration that is outputted using <b>show running-config formal</b>.

 ```python
 ospf_interfaces = [ line for line in s.splitlines()